 A few steps farther brought them out at the bottom of the very walk they had been talking of; and standing back, well shaded and sheltered, and looking over a ha-ha into the park, was a comfortable-sized bench, on which they all sat down.

 "I am afraid you are very tired, Fanny," said Edmund, observing her; "why would not you speak sooner?
-This will be a bad day's amusement for you if you are to be knocked up.
-Every sort of exercise fatigues her so soon, Miss Crawford, except riding."
+This will be a bad day's amusement Do wait for Mr. Rushworth."